XinyiLilyMiao/ApexBank_copy/README.md

 2. Define whether a transaction is the last transaction of an user

 nortifications_cleaned.sql
-1. cast user-id into the same format as in other tables
+1. Cast user-id into the same format as in other tables
-2. categorize nortifications into 5 groups
+2. Categorize nortifications into 5 groups

 device_cleaned.sql
-1. change column names
+1. Change column names
-2. cast user-id into the same format as in other tables
+2. Cast user-id into the same format as in other tables